honforstudy/seProject/README.md

 <h2>Software development plan</h2>
 <ol>

-<li>   **Game concept design:** In this stage, we must discuss the basic gameplay, content, level design, game rules, etc. We must also decide on the game's style, theme, and target audience.  </li>
+<li>   <strong>Game concept design:</strong> In this stage, we must discuss the basic gameplay, content, level design, game rules, etc. We must also decide on the game's style, theme, and target audience.  </li>
   <br>

   <li>Game design: In this stage, we must design the game's gameplay, enemy, player combat, and level details.
 We must consider game difficulty, balance, and pacing factors and optimize the gaming experience.</li>